vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

     verbose=True
 )

-# You can create the tool to pass to an agent
 tools = [
     Tool("Contoso Electronics Handbook and benefits Search",
     description = "use this tool to search for information related to contoso electronics employee benefits and handbook",